nisargjhaveri/vscode-ios-debug/README.md

 # Quick Start
-Here is a minimal example to get you started
+Here is a minimal launch configuration to get you started
 ```
 {
     "name": "Launch App",